mattclarke/advent_of_code_22/README.md

 - Interleaved the moves of me and the elephant, so now it works for the example too.

+- Neatest internet solution seems to be to use DP, and for part 2 split the 'available' valves in two (one for the elephant and one for me) and run the code for part 1 twice for all combinations to get the highest score.

 ## Day 17
 - Part 1: implement the "game" - took me a while to do this!
 - Part 2: target to big to simulate, but after the simulation settles down the height increase per shape repeats.
 The repetition allows the answer to be derived mathematically, see the code for details.